-Otago Polytechnic is committed to providing an environment that is enjoyable, safe and secure for all students, staff and visitors.
-All students should be guided by principles of openness, fairness and respect, and should be able to engage in the activities of learning in a manner that strives for excellence.
+Otago Polytechnic is committed to providing an environment that is enjoyable, safe and secure for all learners, staff and visitors.
+All learners should be guided by principles of openness, fairness and respect, and should be able to engage in the activities of learning in a manner that strives for excellence.

-Rights and responsibilities apply to all students, and act as a guide to the policies and practices within the Polytechnic.
+Rights and responsibilities apply to all learners, and act as a guide to the policies and practices within the Polytechnic.

 Workforce restrictions for children's workforce